-The top 5 (+/-) feet of soils from just upslope from the upper row of secant piles to approximately 40 feet below the lower secant pile row is proposed for removal.
-These soils should be temporarily stockpiled in an approved location by HKA for re-use.
+The top 5 (+/-) feet of soils from just upslope from the upper row of secant piles to approximately 50 feet below the middle secant pile row is proposed for removal permanently, as shown in Figure 64 and 65 in Appendix D. These soils should be temporarily stockpiled in an approved location by HKA for re-use.
 An additional 5 (+/-) feet of soil below the removed soils will also be removed (10 feet total) and redensified back into place.
 The stockpiled soils, if dried back or moisture conditioned as needed, may be re-used as engineered fill during construction of the fill slope that will support the upper road.
 The remaining soil left over should be off hauled or placed as engineered fill in a location on-site approved by HKA.
 The material should not be placed on the landslide mass below the lower row of secant piles as it can exacerbate instability of this soil mass.

 By using this method two positive things with respect to landslide resistance are accomplished.
 The first is the existing bulging landslide soil mass will be removed from the upslope area effectively un-loading this portion of the hillside and reducing the driving force acting on the landslide mass.
-The second is, if the removed landslide mass can be dried back to near optimum moisture content it can be reused as engineered fill during construction of the fill slope that will restore the travel way and shoulder of the upper road.
+The second is, if the removed landslide mass can be dried back to near optimum moisture content it can be re-used as engineered fill during construction of the fill slope that will restore the travel way and shoulder of the upper road.